mattiamtzlr/Ray-Tracing/README.md

 # Ray Tracing in Java

-Simple ray tracer (pathtracer) coded in Java based on [Peter Shirley's "Ray Tracing in One Weekend"](https://raytracing.github.io/books/RayTracingInOneWeekend.html#addingasphere).
+Simple ray tracer (pathtracer) coded in Java following [Peter Shirley's "Ray Tracing in One Weekend" Series](https://raytracing.github.io/).
+Shirley originally coded his version in C++ so I did my best to transpile it to Java.

-_I originally coded everything in Python but that was too slow, which is why I ported everything to Java after chapter 8.4._
+_I originally coded everything in Python but that was too slow, which is why I ported everything to Java after chapter 8.4.

-_The python script requires tqdm to be installed.
+The python script requires tqdm to be installed.
 Install it using `pip install tqdm`._

+At the time of writing this (18.05.2023), I have finished the first book in the series (see `/images/chapter_13.png` for the result) and will be continuing with at least the second book and maybe even with the third one.
+Sadly the ray tracer is again really slow when rendering with high-quality settings.
+In low-quality and with a small image size it runs quite fast, though.

 I saved some images of the progress of the ray tracer in the `/images` directory.
 The name of the image corresponds to the chapter, after which I generated that image.